Home » Skin Care » Natural Skin Care » Cosmeceuticals

 • Pycnogenol is a common ingredient found in many cosmeceuticals that can improve blood circulation, promote the production of collagen fibers, and inhibit the negative effects such as sun damaged skin caused by ultraviolet rays

-• Opextan and borage oil are two other ingredients found in many cosmeceutical products that helps with anti aging skin care treatment because they enhance the smoothness of the skin by acting as skin tightening agents
+• Opextan and borage oil are two other ingredients found in many cosmeceutical products that helps with because they enhance the smoothness of the skin by acting as skin tightening agents

 Cosmeceuticals are a very acceptable treatment for skin care these days and its consumer base is diverse.
 Once known as a woman’s market, it now draws in increasing numbers of men and many people from different age groups, especially young adults.
 However, these products continue to draw image-focused women who prefer using cosmeceutical products to prevent skin aging and promote skin health.
 The spectrum of use includes a wide variety of people who are keen on trying such natural products for skin care.